Deep-sleep Wake Stubs

 Specifically, after waking up from Deep-sleep mode, ESP32-C3 starts partial initialization.
 Then RTC fast memory will be validated with CRC.
 If validation passes, the wake stub code will be executed.

-From the above, utilizing the wake stub functionality in an application you can quickly run some code when waking up from Deep-sleep mode, without having to wait for the whole boot-up process.
+From the above, by utilizing the wake stub functionality in an application, you can quickly run some code when waking up from Deep-sleep mode, without having to wait for the whole boot-up process.
 However, the stub size is restricted by the size of RTC fast memory.

 ESP32-C3 only supports RTC fast memory.
 The wake stub code and data that it utilizes should be loaded into RTC fast memory.